 All three refs are expected to be at the game site 15 minutes prior to kickoff.
 If the CR has not arrived by then, do the following:

 If three refs are not present at kickoff time, try to recruit an AR to be the CR (if possible) and ask a team parent to serve as an AR.
 It is less desirable to use an unlicensed Club linesman to serve as the CR, and require the consent of the opposing coach.

-The cut-off for rescheduling a game without penalty is Wednesday at 6pm or 96 hrs prior to kick-off whichever comes first.
+The cut-off for rescheduling a non-NPL game without penalty is Wednesday at 6pm whichever comes first.

 Please send any cancellations or changes to the PASC Ref Coordinator.

-Club fees cover payment of referees for up to 5 home games for both the spring and fall seasons.
+Club fees cover payment of referees for up to 5 home games for both the spring and fall seasons (up to a team limit set by the board).
 PASC will provide referee fees to each team before each season.
 PASC home game teams should pay referees directly on the field per the fee schedule listed above.
 You are not responsible for paying referees at away games.
 Cash is preferred.